Java Syntax – A Complete Guide to Master Java

 The return statements are generally useful in methods when returning a value when the function is done executing.
 After the return statement executes, the remaining function does not execute.

-Exception handling is important to custom output the errors during the unfortunate case of an error occurrence.
-Syntax of the exception handling is fairly simple and structured.
+Exception handling is important to custom output the errors in the unfortunate case of an error occurrence.
+The syntax of the exception handling is fairly simple and structured.

 try {